Top 10 Eddie Money Songs

 'Maybe I'm a Fool'

-Dig past the period-piece production values (oh, the strings!), and it's easy to see why 'Maybe I'm a Fool' just missed the Top 20 in early-'79: Money, with a quiet and confidential delivery of these hey-baby lyrics, illustrates just how much depth he's always had as a singer.
+Dig past the period-piece production values (oh, the strings!) and it's easy to see why "Maybe I'm a Fool" just missed the Top 20 in early-'79: Money, with a quiet and confidential delivery of these "hey-baby" lyrics, illustrates just how much depth he's always had as a singer.
 Unfortunately, this overcooked take is still begging for a stripped-down redo, but there's still magic in the vocal, so we've placed it at No. 10 on our list of the Top 10 Eddie Money Songs.

 'Wanna Be a Rock 'n' Roll Star'